airyhq/airy/docs/docs/sources/instagram.md

 - Make sure the credentials you have added to the airy.yaml file (refer back to step 1) have been applied to your Airy Core instance.

 - Verify your webhook integration (refer back to step 2).
 Make sure your Facebook Webhook URL has been correctly added on your app's dashboard.
-You should edit the 'Page' subscriptions for the Webhooks and Messenger product each time you create a new instance.
-Make sure that you have selected 'Page' subscription and not 'User' (which is the default).
+You should edit the 'Instagram' subscriptions for the Webhooks and Messenger product each time you create a new instance.
+Make sure that you have selected 'Instagram' subscription and not 'User' (which is the default).

 :::

-## Send messages from Instagram
+## Step 7: Send a message to Instagram

 To test this you can now send a message to your Instagram account using the Instagram app or web interface.